Tata Motors Improves the Efficiency of Their Prototype Production

 Why 3D print car prototypes?

 Producing prototypes was one of the first applications of 3D printing technology and the automotive industry pioneered this development.
-3D printing allows businesses to produce parts faster than with conventional methods.
+3D printing in automotive allows businesses to produce parts faster than with conventional methods.
 Today, the technology is cost-efficient and offers highly accurate parts and a wide range of high-quality finishing options, leading to an incredible resemblance to reality.

 The benefits are obvious.
 How about the challenges?
 Tata Motors, Engineering Research Centre-Prototype Manufacturing (ERC), discovered that a large part of their prototype volume problems was caused by support structures.
 Finding the optimal configuration for the supports required trial runs.
 In addition, insufficient data preparation led to build failures.
 Fortunately, our 3D printing software suite could help them to fix these issues.